pharmarxaudit-lc/pharma-study-assistant/docs/MCP_SERVERS.md

 ## Configuration File

-MCP servers are configured in `.claude/mcp_settings.json`:
+MCP servers are configured in `.mcp.json` at the project root:

 ```json
 {